Walter "Popee" Lastie: Career

 Lastie's first job was when he went on the road with the Freddie Domino band when he was sixteen years old in 1954.
 Domino, a trumpeter and vocalist, was Fats Domino's first cousin.
 Walter remembered, "It was a real good experience for me and a whole lot of other guys who came up during the time I was coming up because Freddie hired all young people.
 He is the cause of a lot of musicians my age getting their start."
 Beginning in 1955 Lastie toured with New Orleans piano player Eddie Bo, at that time going by name Spider Bocage, and his band, including David Lastie on saxophone and Irving Banister on guitar, organized for the Shaw Booking Agency.
 They backed such artists as Little Willie John, Amos Milburn, Etta James, Ruth Brown, the Platters, and Big Mama Thornton until 1964.
 Another Eddie Bo band- James Rivers and Robert Parker on tenor sax, Porgy Jones on trumpet, Joe Morrison on guitar, Placide Adams on bass, and Walter Lastie on drums- played on the first hits by Irma Thomas ("Don't Mess with My Man") and Robert Parker ("All Nite Long"), and a Mardi Gras classic by Al Johnson ("Carnival Time").
 The band also played on Eddie Bo's funky 1960 recordings, including "Tell It Like It Is" with Walter Lastie's parade rhythms and "Every Dog Got His Day" powered by Lastie's driving beats.

 Walter Lastie was known as one of New Orleans' most accomplished drummers.
 He was a mainstay drummer for many jazz and R&B groups.
-On one gig at the Club Tiajuana Lastie said he thought he was the only sighted musician performing in an all-blind band until one night when a fight broke out.
+On one gig at the Lastie said he thought he was the only sighted musician performing in an all-blind band until one night when a fight broke out.
 In the midst of the melee, one of the "blind" band members shouted at him, "Watch it, Popee, here comes a Regal Beer bottle at you."
 During his career Lastie played drums for acts as varied as snake dancers and New Orleans R&B masters Professor Longhair and Dr. John, among others.